hugohavanna/FirsTest/README.md

 # FirsTest
-Just to learn GitHub, nothing of greater interest inside
+Just to learn GitHub, nothing of greater interest inside.

+Several small dabbles and examples just to learn.